PercentBoat4164/Illumination-Engine/index.md

 #### - Linux

-To build Illumination Engine without an IDE, open your terminal window and type the command `mkdir build`.
+To build Illumination Engine without an IDE on Linux, make sure that you have the required packages installed.
+Then, open your terminal window inside the project folder and type the command `mkdir build`.
 This will create the folder that will hold all the files used to build the program.
 Next, type the command `cd build`.
 This moves you into the folder you just created.
 Next, type the command `cmake ..`.
 This will generate a makefile that can be used to build the project.
 After it is generated, type the command `make`.
 This will take a moment and